Albert0i/RU330/adt.md

 SELECT * FROM queue;
 ```

 By employing `AUTO_INCREMENT` and `PRIMARY KEY`, one can effectively turn a table into a queue.
 New comers are inserted at the bottom.
-To serve a customer, one needs to retrieve and remove topmost record.
+To serve a customer, one needs to retrieve and remove the topmost record.
 ```
 SELECT id, name FROM queue LIMIT 1 OFFSET 0;
 DELETE FROM queue where id=:id